-At VIPcare, you will hear a lot of comparisons between the model we follow and the more traditional model.
+At VIPcare, you will notice a lot of differences between the model we follow and the more traditional model.
 We often refer to it as health care versus sick care.
 The technical terms for these models are value-based healthcare and volume-based healthcare.

 According to the CDC, chronic diseases are the leading causes of death and disability in the United States.
 They’re also the largest factor in constantly rising healthcare costs.